We stand with First Nations families and communities

-Here is a small selection of First Nations led organisations and campaigns that are directly supporting First Nations families and communities - your donation is one of the many ways you can show solidarity.
+Here is a small selection of organisations and campaigns that are directly supporting First Nations families and communities - your donation is one of the many ways you can show solidarity.

-Our Islands Our Home - a campaign led by Torres Strait Islanders to protect their island homes from climate impacts
+Our Islands Our Home - supporting Torres Strait Islander communities to protect their island homes from climate impacts

 By showing solidarity with First Nations families and communities on January 26th and every other day, we are honouring the care and custodianship shown to our natural environment over tens of thousands of years and we can play a part in creating a more equitable society and safer climate for all.